Explaining the Incongruity Theory of Comedy

 Remember, regardless of whether we are talking about wit or folly, what makes us laugh is the incongruity we realise exists between abstract and sensuous knowledge.
 The realisation our abstract knowledge isn't able to fully link to/ account for sensuous knowledge is pleasurable to us because abstract knowledge is an exhausting filter through which to see the world.
 When we are shown it is inadequate, we feel we can relax our reliance on it.

-Wit and folly simply allow us to account for the two different types of humour this theory lets us to model.
+Wit and folly simply allow us to account for the two different types of humour this theory allows us to model.

 Examples of Wit